Getting laid off is never easy, and it can happen to the best of us.

 Select your conversation partners carefully.
 You want to have these therapeutic conversations with people who will not judge you and validate your feelings.
 It could be a longtime friend, a romantic partner, or a close family member.

-Hanging out with friends"Cheer up" is overly simplistic advice, but there is something to say about positivity wearing off on you.
+"Cheer up" is overly simplistic advice, but there is something to say about positivity wearing off on you.
 The last thing you need while you overcome your layoff is for an overly critical in-law or a judgemental neighbor to lecture you about your life's current state.

-According to clinical psychotherapist Joe Wilner, a positive support group cheers you on from the sidelines and holds you accountable.
+According to clinical psychotherapist Joe Wilner, a positive support group cheers you on from the sidelines and holds you accountable⁶.
 Surround yourself with friends, family members, and colleagues who understand your situation and cut you some slack while still encouraging you to move forward.
 Be open and honest upfront.
 Tell those closest to you precisely what kind of support you need from them.

 Stagnation and a lack of meaningful accomplishments can often have people stalling in the depression stage of grief.
 Suppose your job was where you got a regular sense of progress and productivity.
 It can be a natural spiral into depression and self-loathing if you don't find ways to pick up the slack.